distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 This is mainly useful for mildly -EV proposals.
 If the proposal is strongly -EV, more holders prefer USD in the PASS world and sell.
 If it is only slightly -EV, bullish holders may tolerate the harm, leaving too little corrective supply below the pass threshold.

-[^dsb-informed-traders]: Decision selection bias is not fully mitigated by the presence of highly informed traders.
-A trader can understand the proposal better than the market, face little adverse-selection risk, and still prefer buying PASS-ASSET rather than correcting the bias.
-If the decision market is liquid and passage is more likely to result from PASS-ASSET rising than FAIL-ASSET falling, buying PASS-ASSET includes an exit option.
+[^dsb-informed-traders]: Decision selection bias is not fully mitigated by highly informed traders.
+A trader can understand the proposal better than the market, face little adverse-selection risk, and still prefer buying PASS-ASSET over correcting the bias.
+If the decision market is liquid and passage is more likely to result from PASS-ASSET rising than FAIL-ASSET falling, a PASS-ASSET purchase includes an exit option.
 The trader can buy while PASS-ASSET trades below FAIL-ASSET, then place an automatic sell order near the passing threshold.
-If passage later happens through a PASS-led price move, that threshold was crossed before settlement, giving the trader an opportunity to sell above their entry price.
-This makes buying PASS-ASSET privately attractive even when it reinforces the selection bias.
+If passage happens through a PASS-led price move, that threshold is crossed before settlement, giving the trader an opportunity to sell above their entry price.
+Buying PASS-ASSET can therefore be privately attractive even when it reinforces the selection bias.
 The incentive is strongest when proposal-specific volatility in PASS-ASSET exceeds the ordinary ASSET volatility reflected in FAIL-ASSET.
 Short trading windows make that condition easier to satisfy: they concentrate trading around proposal-relevant information and reduce unrelated volatility costs for conditional-market traders.

 If you found this interesting, have feedback or are working on something related, let's meet: [email: me@distbit.xyz](mailto:me@distbit.xyz), [twitter (@distbit0)](https://twitter.com/distbit0), or [schedule a 20 min call](https://cal.com/distbit/call?duration=20)